belasi01/Cops/README.md

 correct and in particular the sun zenith angle, which has been calculated from the position and the UTC time.
 In that example the cast duration was 26 seconds.
-The profiler was at 1 m from the surface right at the begining, then reach the surface after 3 seconds, and drop the bottom at 18:18:58 UTC, i.e. about 22 seconds from the begining. **Such a profile MUST be clean**.
-In fact, the profiler should in free-fall to pass the linear fit conditions.
+The profiler was at 1 m from the surface right at the begining, then reached the surface after 3 seconds, and dropped to the bottom at 18:18:58 UTC, i.e. about 22 seconds from the begining. **Such a profile MUST be cleaned**.
+In fact, the profiler should be in free-fall to pass the linear fit conditions.

 <div class="figure">